Pornhub Launches Environmental Campaign To Save The World’s Oceans

 The website’s charitable arm is also dedicated to the preservation of honeybees.
 Per Forbes, the “Beesexual” operation — which focuses on bee and nature-themed erotica — has seen the company work with charities to raise funds for conservation efforts that specialize in preserving the declining bee population.

 Even if these schemes are all part of a PR stunt to boost the company’s public image, the positive outcomes of their charitable causes must be commended.
-On top of that, viewers who watch their videos are contributing towards saving our planet in their own way as well.
+On top of that, viewers who watch their videos are contributing toward saving our planet in their own way as well.